Stwikey/LoafHackpad/JOURNAL.md

 <img width="557" alt="Screenshot 2025-06-13 at 9 34 39 AM" src="https://github.com/user-attachments/assets/3ef5104d-ffea-4c16-91d5-5f1d8d6fad30" />

 I also followed along the tutorial for the firmware and just needed to add some more keymaps for the extra keys that I added.
+I want to test out the current code first but hope to make something more advanced.

 **Total time spent: 3h**